 February 1941 QST

-be glad to scan articles for you.
-All copyrights (if any) are hereby acknowledged.
+for info).
+All copyrights hereby acknowledged.

 ARLB018 FCC Proposes Dropping Morse Code Requirement Entirely

 Now, there is no code requirement for any license class, not even the

 This Business of Code